dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 - UserInputListener method probably shouldn't take a String input, as the Game should be responsible for determining where to save
 - now has a doGameStep method that view calls during its step method
+- 4/12/2020: Added time as a param to collision loop (but will probably removed collision loop from public side of GAME).

 ### Entity